dmfbsh/dmfbsh.github.io/_notes/Shropshire - Places To Visit.md

 Has an ancient yew tree.

-Ancient yew trees are at least 500 years old.
+Ancient yew trees are those that are at least 500 years old.

 ## Claverley - All Saints